How to prepare for a job interview

 Imagine the phone call or the email offering you the job.

-Make yourself envision the scenario so dramatically that you almost have yourself convinced that you have the job.
+Make yourself envision the scenario so dramatically that you are almost convinced you have the job.

-This will give you an added level of confidence as you go into the interview and make you a star.
+This will give you added confidence as you go into the interview and make you a star.

-Eventually, I did get offered two different jobs, and I was able to pick the job that most aligned with my passions and my life goals.
+Eventually, I got offered two different jobs, and I could pick the job that most aligned with my passions and my life goals.